andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

 const Welcome = () => <h1 className="message">Hello, User</h1>;
 ```

-* If function name starts with Capital letter then only react treats as Component otherwise react treats as HTML Element.
+* If a function name starts with Capital letter then only react treats as Component otherwise react treats as HTML Element.
-* We can call the function ( Component ) with self-closing tags `<Welcome />`.
+* We can call the Component with self-closing tags `<Welcome />`.

 ##### Types of Components in __React JS__